zent-contrib/codemods/README.md

 - output: write to stdout instead of overwriting files, default is `false`
 - color: language for highlight when `output` enabled, default is `typescript`
 - quote: style of quote. `'auto' | 'single' | 'double'` is valid, default is `auto`
+- force: skip check for git working tree, default is `false`

 ## zent-codemod.json